VicenteAguileraPerez/DartFundamentals/README.md

        - Strings
        - Boleans
        - Runes
-       - String interpolation
-      -Loops(for, for in, while, do while), if else and switch -Cating
+       - Loops (for, for in, while, do while). conditionals (if else and switch) -Cating
        - Lists (known as Arrays as well)
        - Sets